-Menu item Selection Comments Boot Select the boot device when you press the power button to turn on the computer.
-Network Boot Select the boot device when the computer wakes from LAN.
-If Wake On LAN is enabled, a network administrator can turn on all of the computers in a LAN remotely by use of network management software.
-UEFI/Legacy Boot • Both Select system boot capability.
-UEFI OnlyLegacy Only Both: Select priority of boot options between UEFI and Legacy.
-UEFI/Legacy Boot Priority UEFI First Legacy First CSM Support (for UEFI Only) No Yes UEFI Only: The computer will start from the UEFI-enabled operating system.
-Legacy Only: The computer will boot from any operating system other than the UEFI-enabled one.
-Note: If you select UEFI Only, the computer cannot start from the bootable devices that do not have the UEFI-enabled operating system.
-Compatibility Support Module (CSM) is required for starting the legacy operating system.
+Menu item Value Comments Boot Select the boot device when you press the power button to turn on the computer.
+Network Boot USB CD USB FDD NVMe0 ATA HDD0 USB HDD PCI LAN Select the boot device when the system wakes from LAN.
+If Wake On LAN is enabled, the network administrator can turn on all of the computers in a LAN remotely by use of network management software.
+UEFI/Legacy Boot Both UEFI/Legacy Boot Priority UEFI First Legacy First UEFI Only Legacy Only CSM Support (for UEFI Only) Yes No Select system boot capability.
+Both: Select priority of boot options between UEFI and Legacy.
+UEFI Only: The system will boot from the UEFI enabled operating system.
+Legacy Only: The system will boot from any operating system other than the UEFI enabled one.
+Note: If you select UEFI Only, the system cannot boot from the bootable devices that do not have the UEFI enabled operating system.
+Compatibility Support Module (CSM) is required for booting the legacy operating system.
 If you select UEFI Only, CSM Support is selectable.
 For Both or Legacy Only mode, CSM Support is not selectable.